davidpots/playsongnotes/_lessons/12 [Lorde] Team.md

     REFRAIN
     "I'm kinda over being told..."
     | F . . . | Am . . . | G . . . | G . . . |

-## Good luck!

-Let me know if you have any questions.
-I hope this was helpful.